marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 - Windows 11
 - Anaconda environment
 - Nvidia RTX 3090
-- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B - Quantized versions
+- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B, Yi 34B - Quantized versions

 Your Data:
 - Add Word documents to the "Data" folder for the RAG to use